FAQs About: XiteBio® SoyRhizo® and XiteBio® PulseRhizo®

 Are multiple strains of Rhizobium better than single strains of Rhizobium?

-Having multiple bacteria strains in your inoculant may be better in some situations, but it is more important to have at least one strain that is active, healthy and effective.
+Having multiple bacterial strains in your inoculant may be better in some situations, but it is more important to have at least one strain that is active, healthy and effective.
+Multiple strains of bacteria do not always fix nitrogen as effectively as a single, optimal strain.
+XiteBio® SoyRhizo® and PulseRhizo® are formulated with bacteria that are selected to provide optimal nodulation and nitrogen fixation potential.

 How do I know if my inoculant is working?